Frequently Asked Questions

 Loyal, Easy to Handle

 : Goats are ideal companions for seniors who can no longer carry a backpack, for families with small children, or people with limiting health conditions.
 Goats are personable, properly trained they prefer being with people.
-Goats can be easily led by children.
+Well trained goats can be easily led by children.
 They are easy to pack for ALL ages, as you need not lift the load very high.
 Goats, like dogs, bond with humans at a young age and will follow anywhere.
-In areas not requiring tying, your goats will willingly follow along the trail, browse for his own food and sleep next to your tent or rainfly.Go Anywhere
+In areas not requiring tying, your goats will willingly follow along the trail, browse for his own food at night before being tied for the night.
+They prefer to be near enough to hear your voice or breathing in the night.Go Anywhere

 : Goats can utilize areas that are inaccessible to horses, relieving congestion on crowded trails.
 They can travel over a wide variety of terrain, including packed snow, downed logs and rock.
 Anything short of a cliff, if you can get there, so can your goats.
 Probably with a silly face watching you catch up.No Trace Camping, Environmentally Friendly

 : A goat's impact on the land is minimal.
 Goats eat like deer.
-They forage and browse for wide variety of food, so there is no need to pack food for them.
+They forage for wide variety of food, so there is no need to pack food for them.
 Goats do not dig holes, or even leave much a a print at all.
 There droppings are not smelly.
 In fact, to the untrained, a goat's droppings and hoof prints would appear to be those of a deer.
 Goats require very little extra food to be transported for them, unlike llamas and horses.
 Goats are also less likely to leave behind reminders of their presence in the wilderness.
 No large manure piles, broken limbs, and pawed out areas.
 Goats fit the "leave no trace camping" ethic very well.
+Also, what come out as waste, does not leave foreign seeds, so a totally "weed free" diet before the trip is not an issue with goats.

 Advantages vs Disadvantages